wavefrontHQ/docs/pages/doc/ts_limit.md

 ## Description

 Returns only `numberOfTimeSeriestime` series.
 Use the optional `offsetNumber` to specify an index to start with.
-For example, if the original query returns 100 items, you can set `offsetNumber` to 5 to start with the 5th item.
+For example, set `offsetNumber` to 5 to start with the 5th item.

 ## Examples